lkiesow/leihs-wiki/leihs-Admin-Guide.md

         # apt-get install libmysqlclient15-dev make build-essential
         # gem install mysql

-4. Download the latest version of leihs from our http://sourceforge.net/projects/leihs[SourceForge project page].
+4. Download the latest version of leihs from our [SourceForge project page](http://sourceforge.net/projects)/leihs.
 Unpack it to a convenient directory.
 We use the home directory of the 'leihs' user (/home/leihs) to install leihs in.
 Of course you can use any directory.

 5. Download Sphinx (a fulltext search system) and install thinking-sphinx (a gem).
 In this example we also include libstemmer, a library that allows for word stem searching in various languages.
 We use version 0.9.9: